 - New ways to accommodate streamlined housing with community-supported solutions.

 A goal of the Housing and Community Investment Study is to ensure that the future housing accommodation strategies embrace the distinct identity and character of Escondido where one can live their entire life with housing for all ages, incomes and abilities.
 For that purpose, a Public Participation Plan was developed to help street outreach engagement activities.
 During the course of the Study, the City will work with development experts, community-based interest groups, stakeholders, and the community at large to achieve the best plan possible through engagement tools including meetings, community workshops, and online engagement.
 The City is currently initiating the second phase of outreach, which will occur during the fall 2020.
 Information about the first phase and second phase of outreach is available and provided on this webpage below.

-The work program schedule anticipates completion by April 2021.
-Since the Study will allow the various plans/studies to be reviewed by the public and considered by the Planning Commission and City Council in a timely manner, the update process is kicking off within the next few months.
+The work program schedule anticipates completion by summer 2021.
+Since the Study will allow the various plans/studies to be reviewed by the public and considered by the Planning Commission and City Council in a timely manner, the please utilize this website as a source of the latest information.
+It will be updated as needed to make sure that the public has access to all of the information.
 Please check back soon, and frequently, to provide input on new housing policies and programs to address the issues most important to Escondido.

 Project Material and Information: